Frequently Asked Questions

 Why is this platform being offered in London?

 The City of London has partnered with MyHEAT to offer this map and help you understand your home or residential property's solar potential.
-It can be used as a starting point on your climate action journey, and help you what steps and improvements you might make to use solar power.
-This is a 12-month long pilot project and, if this platform proves to be popular, the City of London may consider extending the availability of this platform.
+It can be used as a starting point on your climate action journey and help you with what steps and improvements you might make to use solar power.

 How much solar power has been installed in London already?